python/cpython/Doc/library/concurrent.futures.rst

    is always ``None``.

-   Normally an uncaught exception from *initializer* or from a submitted task will be sent back between interpreters to be raised as is.
+   Normally an uncaught exception from *initializer* or from a submitted task will be sent back to be raised as is.
    However, in some situations the exception might not be suitable to be sent back.
 In that case, the executor raises an :class:`~concurrent.futures.interpreter.ExecutionFailed` exception instead, which contains a summary of the original exception.

-   The other caveats that apply to :class:`ThreadPoolExecutor` apply here.
+   Other caveats from parent :class:`ThreadPoolExecutor` apply here.

    .. versionadded:: next